 - Collateral: Determine whether the loan is secured or unsecured and what assets will be required to be pledged.

-- Turnaround Time: Assess the time taken for the loan to be approved, especially in urgent requirements.
+- Turnaround Time: Evaluate the time it takes for the loan to be approved, particularly in urgent situations.

 Leading Banks that Provide Business Loans in India